hypermynds/rotors/README.md

 has not gone through serious scrutiny yet.

-However, if you would like an easier way to use native Rust types inside a `tonic` project, this might be useful to you!
+However, if you would like an easier way to use native Rust types inside a `tonic` project, this might be useful to you.

 ## How should I use this library?

-Instead of writing a gRPC `xyz.proto` file and using the `tonic-build` tools in your `build.rs`, you can just write a simple macro and let it do most of the heavy lifting.
+Instead of writing a gRPC `xyz.proto` file and using the `tonic-build` tools in your `build.rs`, you can just use a simple macro in your code, and let the macro do most of the heavy lifting!

 ```rust
 use rotors::rotors;